Abdul-AA/Brain-Tumor-Classifier/README.md

 3. **Meningioma Tumor**
 4. **Glioma Tumor**

-# Brain Tumor Detection Model

 ### 2. Data Preprocessing
-- **Image Conversion:** Images were transformed into tensors and converted to RGB format to ensure uniformity.
+- **Preparing Images for Modeling:** Images were transformed into tensors and converted to RGB format.
-- **Resizing:** Each image was resized to 155x155 pixels, and a batch size of 32 was used during training.
 - **Data Augmentation:** To improve generalization, random rotations and contrast adjustments were applied, generating artificial samples to handle different image orientations and contrasts.
 - **Normalization:** All pixel values were scaled by dividing by 255, ensuring values fell between 0 and 1.